Michael M. Gottesman

 Michael M. Gottesman (born October 7, 1946, in Jersey City, New Jersey) is an American biochemist and physician-scientist.
-He was the deputy director (Intramural) of the National Institutes of Health (NIH) in the United States, and also Chief of the Laboratory of Cell Biology at the National Cancer Institute (NCI) within the NIH.
+He was the deputy director (Intramural) of the National Institutes of Health (NIH) in the United States and also Chief of the Laboratory of Cell Biology at the National Cancer Institute (NCI) within the NIH.

+Early life and education

 He graduated summa cum laude in biochemical sciences in 1966 from Harvard College, and received his M.D. magna cum laude from Harvard Medical School in 1970.

+Gottesman completed his internship and residency at the Peter Bent Brigham Hospital in Boston, Massachusetts.

+Career

-He then worked as an intern and resident at the Peter Dent Brigham Hospital in Boston, a research associate at the NIH, and an assistant professor at Harvard before taking a permanent position at the NIH in 1976.
+Gottesman was an assistant professor at Harvard for one year before taking a permanent position at the NIH in 1976.

+He served as deputy director of the NIH Intramural Research Program from 1994-2022.
+On August 1, 2022, Gottesman was succeeded as director of the NIH Intramural Research Program by pediatric neurologist Nina F. Schor.
+As of 2023, he serves as the deputy director of intramural research and is chief of the Laboratory of Cell Biology.

+He is a senior investigator at the Laboratory of Cell Biology with the National Institutes of Health.

+Research

 His areas of expertise includes a major contribution to the discovery of P-glycoprotein (MDR1, ABCB1), the multidrug resistance efflux transporter associated with clinical resistance to anti-cancer agents.
-In 2007, he reported for the first time in Science magazine that silent polymorphisms can impact on the tertiary structure and function of a protein.
+In 2007, he reported for the first time in Science magazine that silent polymorphisms can impact the tertiary structure and function of a protein.

+Awards and distinctions

 Gottesman is an elected member of the American Association for the Advancement of Science (1988), the National Academy of Medicine (2003), the Association of American Physicians (2006), the American Academy of Arts and Sciences (2010), and the National Academy of Sciences (2018).

-On August 1, 2022, Gottesman was succeeded as director of the NIH Intramural Research Program by pediatric neurologist Nina F. Schor.
+Gottesman received the 2013 Paul A. Volcker Career Achievement Award, and in 2018, the American Medical Association (AMA) awarded Gottesman the Dr. Nathan Davis Award for Outstanding Government Service.